huggingface/blog/rlhf.md

 # RLHF: Let’s take it step by step

-Reinforcement learning from Human Feedback (also referenced as RL from human preferences) is a challenging concept because it involves a multiple model training process and different stages of deployment.
+Reinforcement learning from Human Feedback (also referenced as RL from human preferences) is a challenging concept because it involves a multiple-model training process and different stages of deployment.
 In this blog post, we’ll break down the training process into three core steps:

-1. Pretraining a Language Model (LM),
+1. Pretraining a language model (LM),
 2. gathering data and training a reward model, and
 3. fine-tuning the LM with reinforcement learning.